 - An Open Apology To The Missus

 - 13 Random Thoughts From Watching Kids TV on CBeebies

 - 5 Things I Probably Shouldn’t Do As A Dad

 - 5 People I Hate Now I’m A Dad

 Hahaha – some of those posts are hilarious.
 LOL.
 ROFL.
 And various other acronyms which I don’t quite understand.

 I don’t want to sound too much of a twat by calling myself a “pro-blogger”, but I guess that’s what I am.
-My primary job is looking after Toddler L, but my blog has grown to become a successful part-time business which I operate around nap times – hers and mine.
+My primary job is looking after Toddler L, but my blog has grown to become a successful full-time business which I operate around nursery hours and nap times – hers and mine.
 Not intending to get too braggy about things, but the DADventurer is recognised as: